ericdodds/the-little-freelancer/README.md

 * Save money to pay your quarterly (or monthly) taxes.
 This will be between 30 and 40% of what you make.
 Yeah, taxes suck.
 * The good news: you can deduct *so many expenses*.
 Computers, food at client meetings, milage traveling to and from meetings, and the list goes on.
 All of those things are tools for business, and you can write them off.
 A tax deductable expense does *not* mean it's free, but rather that you're exempt from paying taxes or full taxes on that money as profit.
 Again, this is where an tool that can track expenses (like Harvest) makes your life oh-so-much-easier.
 * Find a good CPA.
 If you're not a bean counter, going it alone isn't worth the time or pain.
-Here's some solid advice on [how to interview and hire an accountant](http://planscope.io/blog/how-to-hire-an-accountant)  by [Allan Branch](https://plus.google.com/109452217771159542911).

 Here are a few other resources for further study (we've also included these in PDF format):

+* [How to Hire an Accountant](http://planscope.io/blog/how-to-hire-an-accountant) by Allan Branch on Planscope.com.
 * [Freelance Tax FAQ](http://www.anti9to5guide.com/2006/10/27/freelance-tax-faq/) by Michelle Goodman at Anti9to5guide.com
 * [Avoiding (Freelance) Tax Trouble](http://freelanceswitch.com/the-business-of-freelancing/avoiding-tax-trouble/) by Carol Tice at Freelanceswitch.com
 * [Your Taxes As A Freelancer](http://www.learnvest.com/knowledge-center/your-taxes-if-youre-a-freelancer/) by Alden Wicker at Learnvest.com